SchrodingersGat/inventree-manufacturing-costs/README.md

 Manufacturing costs are associated with specified assemblies.
 To view or edit manufacturing costs for a specific part, navigate to the part detail page and select the "Manufacturing Costs" tab:

 ![Manufacturing Costs](docs/img/manufacturing_costs.png)

+Note that this table only displays the manufacturing costs directly associated with the selected assembly.
+Costs associated with sub-assemblies are not displayed here - however these costs are included when exporting manufacturing costs (see below).

+### Exporting Manufacturing Costs

+Manufacturing costs can be exported to a CSV file for further analysis or reporting.
+To export manufacturing costs, click the "Export" button on the "Manufacturing Costs" tab for the desired assembly.

+Exporting manufacturing costs will include all costs associated with the selected assembly, as well as manufacturing costs associated with any sub-assemblies.

+This information can be used (in association with BOM cost information) to calculate the total cost of manufacturing a given assembly.